elfhosted/docs.elfhosted.com/docs/how-to/troubleshoot.md

 ## ElfBot

-[ElfBot][elfbot] can be used to safely restart your apps, or create backups for later retrieval and archive.
+[ElfBot][elfbot] can be used to view logs, restart your apps, or create backups for later retrieval and archive.

 ## Kubernetes Dashboard

 If ElfBot is a spoon, then [Kubernetes Dashboard][kubernetes-dashboard] is a hammer!
-Using dashboard, you can examine your pods CPU/RAM usage, node placement, and critically, see the **running, real-time logs** of each container in your pod!
+Using dashboard, you can examine your pods CPU/RAM usage, node placement, and more.

 Deleting a pod using Kubernetes Dashboard will have the same effect as using ElfBot - the pod will be deleted, and Kubernetes will quickly schedule a replacement.